lltfm/openness/README.md

 Openness is the path of becoming ever more open to what is.
 Being open means aspiring to listen & allow space for what might be true.
-It means whenever possible, we decide later, holding our uncertainty & acting as a conduit for the flow of truth which we do not fully understand.
+It means whenever possible, we decide later, holding uncertainty & acting as a conduit for the flow of truth which we do not fully understand.

 Openness is a way of being in the world, a philosophical lens, a secular &